aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 Precision is more important than recall when you cannot afford to have any FP as compare to FN.
 Often associate with cost, when cost of acting is high but the cost of not acting is low, then precision is preferred.

 Recall is more important than precision whe you cannot afford to have any FN as compare to FP.
-Recall is important when the opportunity cost of passing up is high.
+It is more important when the opportunity cost of passing up is high.

 Example: Missing out to detect spam email is okay but missing out of detecting fraud or disease is high (use recall metrics for the latter).
 Finding as many spam email is desirable than missing out to detect spam email (use precision).